JetBrains/Qodana/topics/project-token.md

 </tabs>

 The `QODANA_TOKEN` variable contains information that %instance% linters use for identification and verification.
-Based on this, %instance% establishes a connection with Qodana Cloud.
+Based on this, %instance% establishes a connection with %cloud%.

-Below is the description of interaction between %instance% and Qodana Cloud once the connection is established.
+Below is the description of interaction between %instance% and %cloud% once the connection is established.

 ## License verification

-The paid %instance% linters request and verify license information from a Qodana Cloud [organization](cloud-organizations.topic).
+The paid %instance% linters request and verify license information from a %cloud% [organization](cloud-organizations.topic).
 If the verification step fails, the linter returns an error meaning that you cannot run it using the current license.

 For example, you cannot run %instance% using an expired license.
 Nor can you run the